 The integrity of a flight instructor is a major factor in your choice.
-You are placing your life in the hands of a virtual stranger and his honesty and good moral character should be a considerable portion in your choice.
+You are placing your life in the hands of a virtual stranger and his honesty and good moral character should be a considerable portion of your choice.

 A truly conscientious person understands how important their charge is in imparting their knowledge to you.
-You are paying someone to make you a safe competent certificated pilot.
+You are paying someone to make you a safe competent, certificated pilot.

 During my private study, I had one older flight instructor who went far above his pay grade to teach me things he considered essential.
 Like learning spins and actually landing on a very muddy soft field.

 His training followed me through my entire career and I was a far better conscientious pilot by his training.